steemit/devportal/_tutorials-javascript/power_down.md

 #### 4. Power down <a name="power-down"></a>

-We have two options on how to Power down: Steemconnect and client-side signing.
-By default we generate a Steemconnect link to Power down (withdraw vesting), but we can also choose the client signing option to Power down right inside tutorial. **Note:** client-side signing will require Active Private key to perform the operation.
+We have two options on how to Power down: Steemlogin and client-side signing.
+By default we generate a Steemlogin link to Power down (withdraw vesting), but we can also choose the client signing option to Power down right inside tutorial. **Note:** client-side signing will require Active Private key to perform the operation.

 In order to enable client signing, we will generate the operation and also show Active Private key (wif) field to sign transaction right there, client side.